 DIYers are generally steered away from working with torsion springs because installed springs are always under tension.
 To safely remove a torsion spring, you have to control the tension by holding the spring with a solid metal winding bar, then you loosen the spring from the rod and manually unwind the spring using two winding rods.
 The spring is potentially dangerous until it is fully unwound.
 By contrast, extension springs have little or no tension when the garage door is fully open.

 In any case, working with big, heavy springs (not to mention big, heavy doors) is inherently dangerous.
-Always take precautions to prevent injury if a spring suddenly slips, comes loose, or breaks, and always be aware of what is affected by a spring's tension: namely, pulleys, cables, and doors.
+Always take precautions to prevent injury if a spring suddenly slips, come loose, or breaks, and always be aware of what is affected by a spring's tension: namely, pulleys, cables, and doors.